civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

 All CiviCRM code and packages used by CiviCRM (such as PEAR libraries) are included in the compressed CiviCRM distribution files ('tarballs').
 Follow these steps to download and install the codebase:

 * Download the appropriate tarball file from [here](https://civicrm.org/download) with your browser.
 Tarball file-names include the CiviCRM version.
-For example, **civicrm-4.7.x-wordpress.zip.**
+For example, **civicrm-x.x.x-wordpress.zip.**

 * Copy or ftp the tarball file to your WordPress installation's `/wp-content/plugins` directory.
 You may have to change the "File Permissions" setting of `/wp-content/plugins/civicrm` directory to allow for "Write" Access.
 Just remember to change it back to default when done.
 * You can upload the zip file that was downloaded via your WordPress admin panel at `wp-admin/plugin-install.php`